hernanmorales-navarrete/EPIC_5/Dorothy_Coding_Challenge/Stage_2/cybersecurity.md

 5. Visualise the content of the target file

 ###  Hint
-You can use the file weight to find it.
+You can use the file size to find the target.

 ---